 Author: Ed Klotz, PhD

-Users of mathematical optimization solvers have the need for speed.
-When it comes to choosing between the various open source and commercial solvers available on the market, speed is the most important factor for users.1 In fact, around 72% of users who switched from another solver to the Gurobi Optimizer, the world’s fastest solver, said that speed was the main reason behind their decision to switch..2
+When choosing between the various open-source and commercial solvers available on the market, speed is often the most important factor for users.
+In fact, around 80% of users who switched from another solver to Gurobi report that speed was the main motivation behind their decision to switch.

-Not surprisingly, speed has also been an area of intense focus among mathematical optimization software developers ever since mathematical optimization technologies were first introduced over 70 years ago – and amazing progress has been made.
-For example, some mathematical optimization problems that can be solved in one second today would have taken 55 years to solve in 1991!
+Not surprisingly, speed has been an intense focus among mathematical optimization software developers ever since mathematical optimization technologies were introduced over 70 years ago—and amazing progress has been made.
+For example, some mathematical optimization problems that can be solved in one second today would have taken 55 years to solve in 1991.

-Although mathematical optimization technologies have made tremendous strides over the years – with dramatic improvements in terms of speed as well as accuracy and robustness –performance still remains a constant challenge.
-This is because – even though solvers keep getting faster and more powerful – the size and complexity of the problems in the business world continues to increase.
+Although mathematical optimization technologies have made tremendous strides over the years—with dramatic improvements in speed, accuracy, and robustness—performance remains a constant challenge.
+This is because, even though solvers keep getting faster and more powerful, the size and complexity of business problems continue to increase.

-But – one may wonder – why does mathematical optimization solver speed really matter?
+But why does mathematical optimization solver speed matter?
 While winning benchmarks is nice, what is the value proposition for software users?
 In this article, I will discuss three key reasons why solver speed is critical for businesses today.

 The business world today is characterized by complexity and constant change.
-To survive and thrive, companies in many different industries must be able to make real-time, data-driven decisions on how to most efficiently utilize their resources – and mathematical optimization is an AI technology that empowers them to do exactly that.
+To survive and thrive, companies must be able to make real-time, data-driven decisions on how to most efficiently utilize their resources.
+And mathematical optimization empowers them to do exactly that.

-Another reason why having a high-speed solver is so pivotal is that it enables companies to more effectively handle disruptions.
+Another reason why having a high-speed solver is so pivotal is that it enables companies to handle disruptions more effectively.

-But even in “normal” times, companies in various industries such as manufacturing and aviation have to deal with disruptions – caused by unexpected events such as extreme weather, natural disasters, and machine breakdowns – on a daily basis.
+Many businesses today must cope with severe disruption.
+For example, manufacturing and aviation industries must deal with disruptions regularly—caused by unexpected events such as extreme weather, natural disasters, and machine breakdowns—on a daily basis.

-When facing disruption, companies must strive to get their operations back on track as soon as possible – and every second counts as the sooner things can be restored to normal, the less costs will be incurred.
+When facing disruption, companies must strive to get their operations back on track as soon as possible—and every second counts, as the sooner things can be restored to normal, the fewer costs will be incurred.

 Another area where the speed of the solver is critical is in conducting scenario analysis.